Kraktorist/build-stack/README.md

 **TODO**

-- creating repos for all app microservices (draft created, need to test)
 - build jobs for all microservices
   - on commit build to staging
   - on tag build to release
-- dev deploy job for testing
 - prod deploy job
 - app monitoring
 - ALB